Skip to main content

 Activation API

-We recommend using our Activation API to set custom data values on the browser (client-side environment).
-You can locate a particular DOM element on the page and get its content as the value for the custom data, which lets you obtain the current cart amount value if it is displayed on the web page and fill the corresponding custom data accordingly.
+Use the Activation API to set custom data values on the browser (client-side environment).
+Locate a particular DOM element on the page and use its content as the custom data value.
+For example, obtain the current cart amount value if it is displayed on the web page and fill the corresponding custom data accordingly.

-Your code's first execution takes place before the Kameleoon targeting system is triggered, giving you the chance to set up your custom data before targeting is executed.
+The first execution takes place before the Kameleoon targeting system is triggered, providing the chance to set up custom data before targeting executes.

 if (! window.myObject) return null; // custom data will not be set, but code will re-run later